 "We learn to move and move to learn"

 This process may be more directed by the Kinesiologist with the parent or caregiver usually present.
 Again goal setting or intentions for change with notice is encouraged.
 The child will do a follow up movement programme with parental/caregiver support until the next session.
 The number of sessions and costs can vary from area to area so please contact a local Educational Kinesiologist.

 A Brain Gym Programme is An Important Part of The Daily Class Time Table in a Year 5/6 Classroom.
 (Auckland )

 The teacher says, “If the students feel good about themselves at the end of the day, so am I.”

 Brain Gym movements are recognised as an effective tool in Room 8.
 Students understand that the Brain Gym movements have a positive impact on their well being and look forward to doing them.
 New students are introduced to Brain Gym by the older students.

-The Brain Gym session begins by the students deciding and expressing their goal for the day.
-The students in this multi cultural class, craft the Cross Crawl movements with their chosen language.
+The Brain Gym session begins with the students deciding and expressing their goals for the day.
+The students in this multicultural class, craft the Cross Crawl movements in their chosen language.
 This can include Tongan, Maori, Hindi, Farsi or Vietnamese.
-The teacher believes that the students understand that the Brain Gym movements put them in a good space for learning and gives them that edge to relate to others and the environment more positively.
+The teacher believes students understand that the Brain Gym movements put them in a good space for learning enabling them to relate to others and the environment more positively.